Stress Fracture of the Foot

 Cause of a stress fracture of the foot

-A stress fracture of the foot typically occurs over time with excessive weight bearing activity such as distance running, sprinting, jumping or dancing.
+A stress fracture of the foot typically occurs over time with excessive weight bearing activity such as distance running, sprinting, jumping or dancing or occasionally, excessive walking.
 They often occur following a recent increase in activity or change in training conditions (such as surface, footwear or technique changes etc).
-A stress fracture of the foot may sometimes occur traumatically such as landing onto a hard surface from a height.
+A stress fracture of the foot may sometimes occur traumatically such as during a landing onto a hard surface from a height.
+In patients with weakened bone due to conditions such as osteoporosis, normal everyday weightbearing forces may be sufficient to cause a foot stress fracture.

 Signs and symptoms of a stress fracture of the foot

-Patients with this condition typically experience a localized pain in the foot, toes or ankle that increases with impact activity (such as running, jumping, sprinting and hopping) and may decrease with rest.
+Patients with this condition typically experience a localized pain in the foot, toes or ankle that corresponds with the affected bone.
+Symptoms often increase with weight bearing or impact activity (such as running, jumping, sprinting, hopping, lifting or carrying) particularly on hard, or uneven surfaces, up or down hills or stairs or in combination with twisting forces.
+Symptoms may also decrease with rest.
 As symptoms worsen, the patient may limp during weight bearing activity and may have to stop activity due to pain.

 Occasionally, pain may radiate to other areas of the foot that are not specifically involved in the injury.
-In severe cases, walking or standing may be enough to aggravate symptoms.
-Other symptoms may include night ache or pain on firmly touching the affected bone.
+In more severe cases, walking or standing may be enough to aggravate symptoms.
+Other symptoms may include night ache, swelling or pain on firmly touching the affected bone.

 Diagnosis of a stress fracture of the foot

-A thorough subjective and objective examination from a physiotherapist may be sufficient to diagnose a foot stress fracture.
+A thorough subjective and objective examination from a physiotherapist may be sufficient to form a clinical diagnosis of a foot stress fracture.
 Further investigations such as an X-ray, MRI, CT scan or bone scan are usually required to confirm diagnosis and determine the severity of injury.

 Prognosis of a stress fracture of the foot